Kori-San/gpro/README.md

 2. Go into the repo.
 3. Run ```$ make install```.
 4. Run ```$ gpro install```.
+5. Connect on http://localhost (Default port is 80)
+6. Connect to admin's account with default credentials: admin / admin.
+7. Change admin's password when asked for.
+8. Enjoy !

 ## Run / Stop
 Whenever you need you can run ```$ gpro run```.